tobyornottobe/maraoz.github.io/_posts/2021-10-17-consciousness.md

 </figure>
 <img class="cover" src="/img/consciousness/cover.jpg">

 <a href="https://en.wikipedia.org/wiki/Consciousness">Consciousness</a> is a very hard problem.
-It has been studied for many centuries and still there seems to be no consensus on a solution, nor on what exactly the problem is.
-It's probably one of the most commonly misunderstood topics in science today.
+It matters because it's a precondition to everything else: "what does love, science, art, meaning matter, if you're a zombie or in a coma?"([Searle](https://www.youtube.com/watch?v=j_OPQgPIdKg)) It's probably one of the most commonly misunderstood topics in science today.
 The prevailing view both in the scientific and tech community is that of materialism: consciousness [emerges from brain activity and it happens automatically](https://youtu.be/luGE5e2_xKM?t=1410).
 That's not surprising: the whole epistemological framework of science relies on leaving subjective interpretations out of its models.
 For many of us, this explanation is not enough: I find myself in the camp that is looking for a deeper understanding of what makes us conscious.
 That's why I'm convinced science needs to evolve to include subjective phenomena in its models.
 As Schrödinger wrote in his fantastic "What is Life" book:
 > I maintain that [consciousness] cannot be solved on the level of present-day science which is still entirely engulfed in the ‘exclusion principle’ – without knowing it – hence the antinomy.
 To realize this is valuable, but it does not solve the problem.
 You cannot remove the ‘exclusion principle’ by act of parliament as it were.
 Scientific attitude would have to be rebuilt, science must be made anew.
 Care is needed.